The People of Perchance

 Zoe Cleland

-Julie / Juliet / Soldier, GND; Lucille, Flying Doctor
+Julie / Juliet / Soldier, Goodnight Desdemona (Good Morning Juliet); Lucille, Flying Doctor

 Zoe Cleland is a Canadian Screen Award–nominated actor, writer, and emerging director.
 Since graduating from the National Theatre School of Canada in 2012, she has been known for her featured roles in Murdoch Mysteries (CBC), Reign (CW), and as Tatiana in CBC Gem’s The Communist’s Daughter—a performance that earned her a Canadian Screen Award nomination for Best Supporting Performance in a Web Program or Series.
 In 2020, Zoe launched her production company, Sweet Sorrow Productions.
 She wrote, directed, produced, and starred in her debut short film, Blueberries for Iris, which premiered at the Atlantic International Film Festival in 2023 and went on to win an award and receive multiple festival nominations, including Best Short Film Director, Best Atlantic Canadian Film, and Best Acting in a Short Film for her performance.
 Her second short, The Newcomer, premiered at the Fog Fest Horror Film Festival in 2024.
 Now based in St. John’s, Newfoundland, Zoe is thrilled to be part of the province’s dynamic and growing arts community.